Large Language Model Sourcing: A Survey: Preliminaries

 \section{Preliminaries}

-This section centers on the core theme of the sourcing of LLMs, systematically introducing the associated research questions and motivations, the unified definitions of key concepts, the scope of the research field, and the classification criteria for sourcing methods.
-The objective of this chapter is to provide a comprehensive and structured review of the theoretical framework underpinning the tracing of LLMs, thereby laying a foundation for the detailed exploration of related technical methodologies and application scenarios in subsequent sections.
+This section focuses on the core theme of the sourcing of LLMs, introducing unified definitions, research scope, and classification criteria for sourcing methods.
+It aims to provide a comprehensive theoretical framework for tracing LLMs, forming the foundation for subsequent discussions on technical methodologies and application scenarios.